osufuquila/website-docs/en/faq.md

 -----------------------

-- **Is there a patcher for ripple?**
+- **Is there a patcher for RealistikOsu!?**
 - No, you can change server by editing the hosts file with our switcher.
-[Instructions here](https://ripple.moe/doc/1).
+[Instructions here](https://ussr.pl/doc/1).

 -----------------------

-- **Can I have ripple's source code?**
+- **Can I have RealistikOsu!'s source code?**
--  Ripple is mostly open source, you can see it [here](https://zxq.co/ripple/ripple).
+-  RealistikOsu! is mostly open source, you can see it [here](https://github.com/RealistikOsu).

 -----------------------